 Any green spending plan intending to create green jobs should include funds for job training to ensure a smooth transition into green jobs for displaced workers in fossil fuel and energy intensive sectors.

 “Communities and groups that have been in danger of losing jobs have been very vocal opponents of the green energy transition,” Popp said in an interview with The Brookings Institution.
 “This policy has acknowledged that these losses are real and tried to do something about that.
 That’s really important.”

 The paper also noted that job creation from green investments in the 2009 act was slower, compared with other investments in the act.
 Most jobs were created from 2013 to 2017, suggesting, the authors write, that green investments are “more effective for reshaping an economy than for restarting an economy” and, thus, would not have been effective way to address economic disruptions early in the COVID-19 pandemic.

 Popp, David, Francesco Vona, Giovanni Marin, and Ziqiao Chen.
 2021.
-“The employment impact of a green fiscal push: Evidence from the American Recovery and Reinvestment Act.”
-BPEA Conference Draft, Fall.
+“The Employment Impact of a Green Fiscal Push: Evidence from the American Recovery and Reinvestment Act.”
+Brookings Papers on Economic Activity, Fall.
+1-49.

 Conflict of Interest Disclosure

 This project was supported in part through the Smart Prosperity Institute Research Network and its Greening Growth Partnership, which is supported by a Social Sciences and Humanities Research Council of Canada Partnership Grant (no. 895-2017-1018), as well as by Environment and Climate Change Canada’s Economics and Environmental Policy Research Network (EEPRN).
 Other than the aforementioned, the authors did not receive financial support from any firm or person for this article or from any firm or person with a financial or political interest in this article.
 They are currently not an officer, director, or board member of any organization with an interest in this article.